 The only way to know if your child is lead poisoned is to have your child tested.
-Every child between nine and 36 months of age should be tested for lead poisoning.
+Every child between nine and 36 months of age should be tested for lead poisoning, at least twice.
 Between the ages of three and six years, lead tests should continue if the child is exposed to lead by living in a home built before 1978 (when lead paint was banned) or by another exposure, or if the child has had high blood lead level test results.
 Testing is generally done annually, though a pediatrician may recommend more frequent testing if results are not normal.
 Talk to your child's doctor for more information.

 Lead screening tests for children younger than six years old are free.
 Rhode Island insurance companies and Medicaid fully cover the expense of the test.
 Lead screening for children without insurance is offered free of charge at St. Joseph Hospital Health Center, 21 Peace Street, Providence, RI 02907, 401-456-4310.